-Passwords must not be written down or shared.
-Passwords must be difficult for others to guess; don't choose a password based on any personal data such as your name, age, or your address.
+Passwords will not be written down or shared.
+Staff will not allow other users to use their passwords or user accounts.

+Passwords will be difficult for others to guess and not contain personal data such as name, age, or address.